SpaceApi/website/content/pages/home.md

 ## The Fork

-The reason for the fork was that the original project at spaceapi.net wasn't being maintained anymore.
-Pull requests were waiting for multiple months or years and sometimes the API was down.
+The reason for the fork was that the original project at [spaceapi.net](http://spaceapi.net/) wasn't being maintained anymore.
+Pull requests were waiting for multiple months or years and sometimes the API was down or the directory response was incomplete or broken.

 This fork aims to revive the development activity around the Space API.
 But we're always ready to merge our efforts into the original project!